Institution: Hood College

-Ability to work with and apply mathematical concepts timely and accurately, either manually by using a calculator which apply to team management.
-Ability to apply concepts to practical situations.
+Ability to work with and apply basic mathematical concepts timely and accurately, either manually or by using a calculator.

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.
 Ability to hypothesize, draw conclusions, and support conclusions.
 Ability to work in theoretical arena and apply logic as appropriate.

 We seek a candidate who values diversity, equity and inclusion in all that they do.
 Candidates must have strong organizational skills and a proven ability to work collaboratively across departments and disciplines.